jimmy-go/srest/README.md

     // DELETE  /v1/api/friends/:id
     m.Use("/v1/api/friends", &Sample{})

-    // last case with with middlewares
+    // last case with middlewares
     m.Use("/v1/api/friends", &Sample{}, Mid1, Mid2, Mid3)

-    // for custom endpoints you can use .Get .Post .Put
+    // for custom endpoints you can use Get Post Put
-    // and .Del methods
+    // and Del methods.
-    // you can pass middlewares too.
+    // You can pass middlewares too.
     m.Get("/custom", myHTTPHandler, Mid1, Mid2, Mid3)

     // another reusable way to pass middleware: